T-PsyOl/iMove-Workshop/index.md

 If all machines can ping each other, the network is ready.

 ### Roles of the Three Computers
-1. Recording Computer
+PC1 Recording Computer

 One laptop serves as the recording machine.
 It runs LabRecorder, which collects all available LSL streams and stores them together in a single XDF file.

-2. and 3.
-Event-Generating Computers
+PC2 and PC3 Data-Generating Computers

 The other two laptops each run a small MATLAB script (included in this repository).
 These scripts: